nasa/cumulus-docs/docs/deployment.md

 ### Create Cumulus Stack

-The `cumulus` project contains default example configration values at `cumulus/packages/deployment/app.example`, however these need to be customized for your cumulus app.
-To configure, copy the example template from `cumulus/packages/deployment/app.example` to your `<daac>-deploy` project's root as `./app` (i.e. `cp -r ../cumulus/packages/deployment/app.example ./app`).
+The `cumulus` project contains default configration values at `cumulus/packages/deployment/app.example`, however these need to be customized for your cumulus app.
+Copy the template direcotry to your project.

+    $ cp -r ../cumulus/packages/deployment/app.example ./app

 **update `<daac>-deploy/app/config.yml`**